 After his sublime performance in the 2022 FIFA World Cup in Qatar in which he not only helped Lionel Messi vanquish Kylian Mbappé and Les Bleus to earn Argentina its third title, but also win the “Best Young Player” award at the tournament, 21-year-old midfielder Enzo Fernandez has established himself one of the hottest talents in all of football.
-Now his success on the international stage has made him the key target of Chelsea, who are reportedly interested in paying a massive fee to acquire his services in the January transfer window.
+Now his success on the international stage has made him the the most expensive player in Premier League history after joining Chelsea for a massive $132 million in the January transfer window.

 Long before he showcased his talents in Qatar, Fernandez was already making a name for himself.
 He joined the academy for Argentine professional club River Plate in 2006, at just 5 years old.
 Thirteen years later, Fernandez made his professional debut with the senior squad, playing sporadically through the 2019-2020 season.
 A loan move the following year to the Buenos Aires-based Defensa y Justicia allowed him to shine under the tutelage of ex-Chelsea striker and club manager Hernan Crespo, while playing just 14 games, contributed to the squad's Copa Sudamericana title – South America's Europa League equivalent.
 As his talents rapidly evolved, Fernandez returned to River Plate, but his time there would be short-lived, as Europe beckoned; he signed with Portuguese club Benfica on a nearly $12 million transfer in June 2022.